What Is a Colon Tumor?

 What stage is a 7 cm colon tumor?

-What is the colon tumor survival rate?
+What is the survival rate of a colon tumor?

 Can diet help lower my risk?

-When should I get a colonoscopy?
+When should I undergo a colonoscopy?

-What side effects are common during treatment?
+What are the most frequent side effects during treatment?

 When should I see a doctor?